If you’re planning on adding onions to your vegetable garden, that’s a good idea. Many beginner gardeners find them easy to grow.

 Onion sets are miniature bulbs that, once put into the soil, will develop into full-size bulbs after 3 to 4 months.

-Also, do not bury them more than an inch deep into the soil.
+Also, do not bury them more than an inch deep in the soil.
 For best results, soak the sets in compost tea for 15 minutes before planting.

-Additionally, when picking up bulbs at a nursery, you should check that they are dry (typically bought in mesh bags) and firm.
-Checking for leaf and bulb health before planting is essential for the eventual output of the mature plant (5 to 6 inches tall).
+Additionally, when picking up bulbs at a nursery, check that they are dry (typically sold in mesh bags) and firm.

 Spacing

-Spacing will be dependent on planting from seeds or sets.
+Spacing will depend on whether you are planting onions from seedlings or sets.

 How Deep to Plant?

-Sink seeds ¼ inch deep into the soil.
-If planting from sets, place them approximately one inch down into the soil where they can take root.
+Sow seeds a quarter-inch deep in the soil.
+If planting from sets, place them approximately 1 inch deep in the soil so they can take root.

-Remember, the type of onion will also determine how deep you’ll put it in the ground.
-It is crucial to know your climate and variety to fully understand its growing needs.
+Remember, the type of onion will also determine how deep you’ll plant it.
+It is crucial to know your climate and onion variety to fully understand their growing needs.

 Watering